Buy Now

 Did you know you can combine columns in Excel with a space?

-Whether joining first and last names or merging data from different columns, doing this efficiently can save you time.
-Excel makes it easy to combine columns with just a simple formula.
-In this guide, you'll learn exactly how to do it step by step.
+Whether joining two columns in excel for first and last names or merging columns in excel for data analysis, doing this efficiently can save you time.
+Excel makes it easy to combine text from two columns in excel with just a simple formula.
+In this guide, you'll learn exactly how to combine data in two columns in excel step by step.

 Combining Two Columns Using the CONCATENATE Function